Mayhem Festival 2014

 Mayhem Festival 2014 was the seventh annual Mayhem Festival.
 Dates were announced on February 18, 2014, and lineup officially announced March 31, 2014.

-In a January 2014 video interview at NAMM, Korn guitarist James 'Munky' Shaffer revealed that Korn and Avenged Sevenfold would headline the 2014 Mayhem Festival.
+In a January 2014 video interview at the NAMM Show, Korn guitarist James 'Munky' Shaffer revealed that Korn and Avenged Sevenfold would headline the 2014 Mayhem Festival.
 On March 5, over 3 weeks ahead of the scheduled official announcement, nearly the entire lineup leaked.